BarnabasRobotics/Barnabas-Instructors-Guide/lessons/_rover_lessons_home/06/index.md

 ### Mount The Motors And Wheels

-Note: Older versions of the chassis have additional holes in the acrylic.
-If you have an older version, watch the [Older Assembly Video](#assembly-video-for-older-chassis) below instead of following these steps.
+**Note:** N

 #### 1. Attach the caster wheel

 Gather the parts below.

+> [!NOTE]
+>
+> Newer versions of the chassis do not come with sticky paper that you need to peel off - they will be clear.
+Mounting holes on the newer chassis are slightly different.
+Additional notes below.

 <img src="1a.jpg" style="zoom:15%;" class="image center" />